Nuclear power in the European Union

-Nuclear power in the European Union accounted for approximately 26% of total electricity production in 2019 and nearly half of low-carbon energy production across the EU.
+As of 2025, Nuclear power in the European Union accounted for approximately 22% of total electricity production and nearly one-third of low-carbon energy production across the EU.

 The energy policies of the European Union (EU) member countries vary significantly.
-As of February 2020, 13 out of 27 countries have nuclear reactors.
-The countries with reactors are: Belgium, Bulgaria, Czech Republic, Finland, France, Germany, Hungary, Netherlands, Romania, Slovakia, Slovenia, Spain and Sweden.
+As of October 2025, 12 out of 27 countries have operating nuclear reactors.
+The countries with reactors are: Belgium, Bulgaria, Czech Republic, Finland, France, Hungary, Netherlands, Romania, Slovakia, Slovenia, Spain and Sweden, with Germany having phased out their nuclear power in April 2023.
 The United Kingdom (a former member of the European Union with interconnected electricity links with the EU) also operates nuclear reactors.

 As of November 2021, 5 member countries jointly urged the European Commission to keep nuclear power out of the EU's green finance taxonomy; namely the countries are Germany, Austria, Portugal, Denmark, Luxembourg.
 As they collectively comprise less than 19% of the member states & less than 25% of the overall European Union population, they would be unable to block the European Commission's recommendations to include both natural gas and nuclear power within the EU's green finance taxonomy.

 Stress tests

-Stress tests were developed within the EU in the aftermath of the Fukushima nuclear disaster, with the goal of making all 132 operating European reactors follow the same safety standards and have the same safety level for a list of possible catastrophical events (e.g. earthquake, flooding or plane crash).
+Stress tests were developed within the EU in the aftermath of the Fukushima nuclear disaster, with the goal of making all 132 operating European reactors follow the same safety standards and have the same safety level for a range of possible catastrophic events (e.g. earthquake, flooding or plane crash).
 Most reactors proved well during the tests, with just 4 reactors in 2 countries having less than one hour for reactivating safety systems; however, most reactors will also have to undergo a program of safety upgrades.
 In 2012, the costs of additional safety improvements were estimated to be in the range of €30 million to €200 million per reactor unit.
 Thus, the total costs for the 132 reactors operating in the EU could be in the order of €10–25 billion for all NPP units in the EU over the coming years.